 YouTube can be a wonderful place full of educational and motivational videos.
 But the fact that it’s an open platform with limited internal monitoring means that anyone can upload almost anything, and the comment sections can get nasty very quickly.
 Unfortunately, YouTube has no way to thoroughly monitor what your kids post or the comments they receive.
-Read on to learn what this means and how you can start monitoring with the right tool.
+Read on to learn what this means and how you can .

 What Kind of Parental Controls Does YouTube Have?